What is Floyd Mayweather’s boxing record?

 What is Floyd Mayweather’s boxing record ahead of Don Moore fight?

-The former multiple-weight champion is preparing for his latest exhibition bout, which will take place on the helipad of an Abu Dhabi hotel
+The former multiple-weight champion is preparing for his latest exhibition bout, which will take place on the helipad of a Dubai hotel

 Floyd Mayweather is set to return to the ring this Saturday for an exhibition bout against “Dangerous” Don Moore.

-The fight is scheduled to take place on the helipad of the Burj Al Arab Jumeirah hotel in Abu Dhabi, and it marks Mayweather’s third exhibition contest since retiring from professional boxing in 2017.
+The fight is scheduled to take place on the helipad of the Burj Al Arab Jumeirah hotel in Dubai, and it marks Mayweather’s third exhibition contest since retiring from professional boxing in 2017.

 Mayweather, 45, retired following his 10th-round TKO of UFC icon Conor McGregor in a bout that many expected to be staged as an exhibition but that took place as a professional contest.